mesafoundation/mesa/src/README.md

 client.send(new Message(0, { typing: true }, 'TYPING_UPDATE', { sync: false }))
 ```

-This is useful when sending messages that does not affect the clients application state, such as typing indicator updates
+This is useful when sending messages which can be lost with little to no repercussions for the client application state, such as typing indicator updates

 #### Dispatch Events
 Dispatch events are server-side events that are used to send messages to Mesa clients throughout a large codebase.
-Codebases that split their code up between multiple files will find dispatch events particularly useful.
+Codebases that split their code up between multiple f
+iles will find dispatch events particularly useful.
 To use dispatch events you'll need a Redis instance and Pub/Sub to be enabled on the core Mesa server.
 To create a dispatch event, import the `Dispatcher` module from Mesa:
 ```js
 const { Dispatcher } = require('@cryb/mesa')